 Despite the heft and the size, it feels pleasant in my hands.
 Just make sure you have the pockets to carry this thing.

 UleFone Power Armour 14 made space for 2 prominent features: a 6.52″ display – which is just humongous and hidden underneath that ocean of pixels 10.000mAh battery.
-Featuring a 20:9 aspect ratio, it feels reasonably good in the hand, but after using QHD on my Xiaomi Mi 11 (review), the mere 1600 x 720 do feel a bit lacking.
+Featuring a 20:9 aspect ratio, it feels reasonably good in the hand, but after using QHD on my Xiaomi Mi 11 (review), the mere 1600 x 720 does feel a bit lacking.

 On the other hand, the display is bright and easy to use in full sunshine.
 Has a respectable colour reproduction at every angle (IPS LCD panel) and thanks to 3 colour profiles, you can change how the screen feels to your eyes.
 It’s an LCD panel, so you won’t find Always-On display options either.
-The notch can be hidden, if you can’t stand the view of it, and the bottom line is, this isn’t a phone you will ever use with one hand.
+The notch can be hidden, if you can’t stand the view of it, and the bottom line is, that this isn’t a phone you will ever use with one hand.
 It’s simply too big.

 20MP always sounds impressive, especially if you take a look at what Google Pixel 3 was capable of with its 8MP selfie camera.
-So the camera no longer should be judged by the pixel count, but by the actual ability to take stunning pictures.
+So the camera no longer should be judged by the pixel count but by the actual ability to take stunning pictures.

 In theory, UleFone Power Armour 14 comes with 4 cameras, but in practice, your main shooter is the 20 MP, f/1.8, 26mm.
 The other two back-facing cameras are for macro and depth assist at 2MP each.
 I’m surprised to see a 16MP sensor on a selfie camera.
 With the limited budget they had, I think they set their priorities right to favour a single sensor at the back and the selfie camera, but the execution of this is a bit lacking.